tummfm/chemtrain/docs/chemtrain-deploy/mace_foundation_models.md

 ## Step 1: Export the Model

-The export script loads MACE-MH-1 with the `omol` head, wraps the model in an {class}`chemtrain.deploy.exporter.Exporter` subclass.
+The export script loads MACE-MH-1 with the `omol` head and wraps the model in an {class}`chemtrain.deploy.exporter.Exporter` subclass.
 The bundle contains both comm-off Newton variants and a communication-enabled Newton-on variant.